arabellas-craft/arabellas-craft.github.io/free-tarot-spreads.md

 ---
 layout: default
-title: "Free Tarot Spreads: Beginner, Shadow Work, Lunar & More"
+title: "Free Tarot & Oracle Card Spreads: 50+ Layouts by Category"
 permalink: /free-tarot-spreads/
-categories: Free tarot spreads, Tarot card reading, Divination tools, Tarot card interpretations, Tarot guidance, Tarot card spreads, Online tarot readings, Tarot for beginners, Daily tarot guidance, Tarot card meanings
+categories: Free tarot spreads, Tarot spread ideas, Oracle card spreads, Oracle card spread ideas, Tarot card reading, Divination tools, Tarot card interpretations, Tarot guidance, Tarot card spreads, Online tarot readings, Tarot for beginners, Daily tarot guidance, Tarot card meanings, Free oracle spreads
-short-description: Over 50 free tarot spreads for every situation:\ beginners, shadow work, moon phases, love, sabbats, and Celtic mythology.
+short-description: 50+ free tarot spread ideas organized by situation — beginners, shadow work, moon phases, love, sabbats, and Celtic mythology.
+All layouts work with oracle decks too.
 No sign-ups, no paywalls.
 ---

 {% assign total_spreads = site.posts | where: "layout", "free-tarot-spread" | size %}
 {% assign love_count = site.posts | where: "category", "Love and Relationships" | size %}
 {% assign seasonal_count = site.posts | where: "category", "Holidays" | size %}

-# Free Tarot Spreads for Every Situation
+# Free Tarot & Oracle Card Spread Ideas

-This is a collection of {{ total_spreads }} free tarot spreads organized by category.
-There are simple 3-card layouts for daily use, seasonal spreads tied to the Celtic calendar, shadow work spreads for deeper self-examination, and spreads for specific situations: relationships, career decisions, moon phases, and more.
+This is a collection of {{ total_spreads }} free spread layouts organized by situation.
+There are simple 3-card layouts for daily use, seasonal spreads tied to the Celtic calendar, shadow work spreads for deeper self-examination, and spreads for relationships, career decisions, moon phases, and more.

+Every layout here works with tarot cards,  oracle cards or even [playing cards](https://ko-fi.com/s/95f9c29692).
+The card positions are framed as questions and prompts, so the spread guides the reading regardless of which deck you're using.

 All of them are completely free.
 No sign-ups, no paywalls.
 Pick a category below, choose a spread, grab your deck.